alhaji-aki/invoicing-app-nest-js/README.md

 13. A user can update their invoices by adding more invoice lines or removing invoice lines or updating old invoice lines

+14. user can see all their companies (sender and recipient)

+[ ] admin user can view all users

 [ ] Users marked as admins can invite other users to use the platform

 [ ] Inviting a user sends an email to the user